ckeditor/ckeditor5/docs/tutorial/editor.md

 editor.setData('<p>Modified from the console!</p>');
 ```

 Running the above command should update the state of the editor.
-Notice the opening and closing `<p>` tags.
-This method expects a HTML as an argument, but editor displays this content in more user-friendly way.
+Note the opening and closing `<p>` tags.
+This method expects HTML as an argument, but the editor displays this content in a more user-friendly way.

 ### `execute()`

-In the previous step of tutorial we used the "Undo" and "Redo" buttons to revert and restore our changes.
-Let's do the same from the console.
+In the previous step of this tutorial, we used the Undo and Redo buttons to revert and restore our changes.
+Let's do the same thing from the console.

-Before we can do that, type something in the editor.
-Then run the following code in the console:
+Before we do that, type something in the editor.
+Then run the following code from the console:

 ```js
 editor.execute('undo');
 ```

-The editor should execute the `undo` command update to the state before your changes.
+The editor should execute the `undo` command and restore the state to before your changes.
 Now run the `redo` command to restore those changes:

 ```js
 editor.execute('redo');